CRMPickers logoCRMPickers

 • 96 named integrations across all 18 tracked integration categories

-• maps to 6 core capability groups
+• maps to 6 core capability groups and 18 matched capability features

 • purpose-built sales pipeline adoption